In spite of many problems, Japan remains a major player in the Asia-Pacific and internationally.

-In political terms, Japan is a democratic system Having lost WWII, it has a pacifist Constitution, that (in the current interpretation) does not allow it to possess proper armed forces and permits it to exert collctive self-defense only under limited and specific conditions.
-The Constitutional reinterpretation approved by Abe's government in 2014 has been the cause of protests, and has also concerned Japan's neighbors (notably China) who fear a revival of Japanese militarism and expansionism; even though this appears a remote possibility, since strong legal restrains persit and because the population is largely opposed to similar changes.
-Still, this modification of the longstanding stance accompanied by the spread of nationalist movements and by the economic troubles of the recent years have resulted into some degree of socio-political turmoil; even though Japan enjoys an overall good level of social stability.
+Politically, Japan is a democracy founded on a pacifist Constitution that (in the current interpretation) does not allow it to possess proper armed forces and that permits it to exert collctive self-defense only under limited and specific conditions.
+The Constitutional reinterpretation approved by Abe's government in 2014 has been the cause of protests and has angered Japan's neighbors (notably China), who fear a revival of Japanese militarism and expansionism.
+Strong legal restrains persit and the population is largely opposed to similar changes; yet, there is a nationalist minority who advocates for a more assertive defence policy.

-Finally, Japan has many domestic problems to solve.
-Its population has started declining and is affected by a serious aging problem.
-Its economy has slowed down, recovery is still sluggish and the national debt is huge.
-The country is heavily dependent on energy imports which arrive in Japan by sea; therefore, ensuring the safety of the sea lines of communication (SLOC) is of paramount importance for it, also to grant the free flow of trade in general.
-Its security environment is uncertain, due to North Korea and China; and the risk of being involved in a conflict is real.
-But in the past Japan showed a very good adapting capability, and it is possible it will find a way to solve its challenges.
+Finally, Japan has many problems to solve.
+Its population is ageing and declining.
+Economic recovery is sluggish and the national debt is huge.
+The country is heavily dependent on energy imports arriving by sea, meaning that ensuring the safety of the sea lines of communication (SLOC) is of paramount importance; also to grant the free flow of trade.
+Its security environment is uncertain and the risk of being involved in a conflict is real.
+But in the past Japan showed a very good adaptation capabilities, and it is possible it will find a way to solve its challenges.

 Japan’s Rare Earth Mineral Discovery Could be a Geopolitical Game Changer